capriciash/ping_pong/README.md

 ## Description

 _This webpage provides a form for the users to enter and submit a number.
 The webpage then stores an array of all of the integer between 0 and that number.
 It replaces all of the number divisible by 3 with "ping", 5 with "pong", and 15 with "pingpong."
-Finally it outputs that into an bulleted list on the webpage._
+Finally it outputs that array into a bulleted list on the webpage._

 ## Specifications